Welcome to the Cross Country Level 100 Coach Certification

 - Conduct a content review to check for understanding

-- Review plans for the in-person one-day practicum (See Itinerary)
+- Review plans for the on-snow one coaching assessment (See Itinerary)

-Step 4: This step provides you with the study guide and exam covering the and Sport Specific content provided in this course.
-The exam will not open until you upload your First Aid/CPR, and Heads Up Concussion certificates, finish reviewing the course content, and complete your portfolio posts.
-You must pass this exam with a 70% before the option in Step 5 will open for you to select the location for your on-snow evaluation.
+Step 4: This step provides you with the study guide and exam covering the Coaching Fundamentals and Sport Specific content provided in this course.
+The exam will not open until you finish reviewing the course content, and complete your portfolio posts.
+You must pass this exam with a 70% or higher.

-Step 5: Here, you will sign up for your on-snow practicum (evaluation) and review the grading rubrics that provide the information on how you will be evaluated during this experience.
+Step 5: Here, you will review the itinerary for the on-snow coaching assessment and the grading rubrics that provide information on how you will be evaluated during this experience.
 It is important to note here that it is highly recommended that you get out and practice these skills before delivering them in front of your coach developer.

 Step 6: This step provides the course feedback survey and the course certificate.
 We have made the course feedback form a mandatory activity because it is important to us to know what you enjoyed from this course experience and what you think that we can do to improve.

-Post-Meeting Webinar: Coach developers will also lead a post practicum webinar wrap-up with the coach candidates that successfully completed the in-person one-day evaluation.
+Post-Meeting Webinar: Coach developers will also lead a post-practicum webinar wrap-up with the coach candidates who successfully completed the in-person one-day evaluation.
 Coach developers are expected to complete the following items during this wrap-up session: